trinhlehainam/Isekaijitaku/Docker/manifests/managers/semaphore/README.md

    - Select **Github Webhooks** as the authentication method
    - Under the Vault Password option, choose the Forgejo Webhook Secret you created in the previous step
    - Provide a name for the integration
+   - Toggle on **Use project alias** to enable the Integration Matcher feature
    - Save the integration

 3. **Add a New Alias**:
-   - After creating the integration, go to its settings
+   - After saving the integration, return to the main **Integrations** page
-   - Click the **Add Alias** button
+   - Click **Add Alias** directly from this page
-   - Semaphore will automatically generate an API URL for this integration
+   - Semaphore will immediately generate a complete webhook URL automatically
-   - Note this generated API URL as you'll need it when setting up the Forgejo webhook
+   - Copy this generated URL - it's what you'll use as the Target URL in Forgejo

 4. **Configure Forgejo Repository Webhook**:
    - Navigate to your Forgejo repository
    - Go to **Settings > Webhooks**
    - Click **Add Webhook**
-   - In the **Target URL** field, paste the API URL that was generated when you added the alias in Semaphore
+   - In the **Target URL** field, paste the exact URL that Semaphore generated for your Project Alias
    - In the **Secret** field, enter the same webhook secret you created in step 1
    - Select the events that should trigger the webhook (typically push events)
    - Save the webhook configuration